PHILADELPHIA REFLECTIONS

 Please Touch Museum

-There have been rumors for some time that the Please Touch Museum was planning to move from 21st Street to larger quarters, but recently its Executive Director Laura Foster appeared at a luncheon at the Franklin Inn Club to announce definite plans.
-The Museum plans to move into Memorial Hall in West Fairmount Park in the fall of 2008.
+There had been rumors for some time that the Please Touch Museum was planning to move from 21st Street to larger quarters, but recently its Executive Director Laura Foster appeared at a luncheon at the Franklin Inn Club to announce definite plans.
+The Museum moved into Memorial Hall in West Fairmount Park in the fall of 2008.

 {Memorial Hall Fairmount Park}